kr28neeraj/HazelcastDemo/README.md

 # HazelcastDemo

 ## Motivation
-Create a Spring Boot project with Hazelcast as in momory distributed cache.
+Create a Spring Boot project with Hazelcast as in-memory distributed cache.

 # slack community